niyojan-org/client/README.md

 ## 📄 License

-This project is part of the Orgatick Event Management System.
+This project is part of the orgatick Event Management System.
 Please refer to the main repository for licensing information.

 ## 🔗 Related Repositories